si2-urssi/winterschool/README.md

 - a text editor, preferably one designed for writing code; we recommend [VS Code](https://code.visualstudio.com), [Atom](https://atom.io), or [Sublime Text](https://www.sublimetext.com)

 You should also sign up for a [GitHub](https://github.com/) account if you don't already have one.

+## Projects

+Most of your work time will be spent on an individual project where you develop a Python-based research software package.
+Please bring an idea or some basis for a project.

+Ideally, this should be something that supports your work and that you would (or could) continue developing or using after the winter school.
+We hope that most—or at least some—of the projects will eventually be submitted to the [Journal of Open Source Software (JOSS)](https://joss.theoj.org), which we'll briefly talk about on the final day.

 ### Reimbursements